 This unique experience positions participants to advance their career discernment and strengthen their professional network in New York City, provide area employers access to top talent from one of the most diverse student bodies in the United States, and connect students with Georgia State’s alumni in the area.

-Having completed an intense 6-month professional development process, the cohort of 14 will make the four-day trip, which is targeted to occur September 2019.
+Through an 6-month professional development process in Atlanta, the cohort of 14 will make the four-day trip to New York, which is targeted to occur September 2020.

 Panthers on Wall St. specifically seeks freshman, sophomores, juniors, seniors, master’s students in the following areas of study: